HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/Andrea-Graf_ JustinFerrara14/protocol.md

 ### calculation
 - "add a b" : the client sends this message to the server to add a and b.
 The server sends the result
 - "mul a b" : the client sends this message to the server to multiply a and b.
 The server sends the result
-- "div a b" : the client sends this message to the server to divide a by b.
-The server sends the result
 - "result a" : the server sends this message to the client to send the result of the operation. a can be a number or an error message
   - "a" : the result of the operation
   - "error" : the operation is not supported